Apgar Score for Newborn Health Assessment

 Due to the complex nature of birth injury cases, it is essential to work with an attorney or attorneys that have a lot of experience in the field and are skillful at reading lengthy and complex medical records.
 In addition, the attorney should be very knowledgeable about the science involved in birth injury cases.
 Jesse Reiter has decades of relevant experience, and his practice focuses exclusively on birth injury.
 He has helped numerous families whose children have HIE, cerebral palsy, and other birth injuries.
 Many of his cases involve the use of Apgar scoring.

 “Jesse Reiter is a remarkable and well experienced birth injury lawyer.
 We hired Reiter & Walsh after reading about Mr. Reiter’s professional profile and years of experience.
 We were very happy with the services he provided and admire his professional excellence.
 He conducted professional and ethical manners; he worked with great dignity.
 Throughout the legal process, we were informed.

 They’re inspiring lawyers with a purpose.
-Our family was blessed to have her walk us through the legal process that was foreign to us at the time.
+Our family was blessed to have them walk us through the legal process that was foreign to us at the time.
 They worked for us 24/7 and were never too busy to answer all our questions.
 We absolutely loved working with them!

 We wish Reiter & Walsh much strength to serve families that deserve better outcomes, and we shine a light to their lives, just as she did with ours.
 We are highly satisfied with their professional services and wish them the best of luck.”